riot/riot.github.io/api.md

 #### Named Slots

-The `<slot>` tag provides also a mechanism to inject html in specific sections of a component template
+The `<slot>` tag provides also a mechanism to inject html in specific sections of a component template.

 For example using the following riot tag `my-other-post`